-In 1992, Mr. Fuller was able to realize his goal of business , when he teamed with another entrepreneur to acquire a struggling corrugated manufacturing plant in New Brunswick, New Jersey and formed Integrated Packaging Corporation.
-Through Mr. Fuller’s leadership and full-time Integrated Packaging grew exponentially, adding two additional manufacturing facilities in Detroit, Michigan and Alexandria, Louisiana as well as a point-of-purchase display design and manufacturing company in New York City.
+In 1992, Mr. Fuller was able to realize his goal of business , when he teamed with another entrepreneur to acquire a struggling corrugated manufacturing plant in New Brunswick, New Jersey and formed IPC.
+Through Mr. Fuller’s leadership IPC grew exponentially, adding two additional manufacturing facilities in Detroit, Michigan and Alexandria, Louisiana as well as a point-of-purchase display design and manufacturing company in New York City.
 At one time, IPC employed over 200 people – many of whom are minorities living in economically disadvantaged areas.
-IPC has grew to over $150 million in revenues in 2008 and is had major supply positions with some of the largest global consumer product companies such as PepsiCo, Proctor & Gamble, and Pizza Hut.
+Over the past 30 years IPC has achieved revenues exceeding $150 million and has had major supply positions with some of the largest global consumer product companies such as PepsiCo, Proctor & Gamble, and Pizza Hut.

-In 2008 IPC was given the “Minority Supplier of the Year” award from P & G. In 2007, Harvard Business School (HBS) created and began to routinely teach the IPC Case Study to students in corporate social responsibility.
+IPC was given the “Minority Supplier of the Year” award from P & G and Harvard Business School (HBS) created an IPC Case Study to students in corporate social responsibility.

-Although building IPC into a major brand is a full time job, Mr. Fuller’s passion remains in improving lives of minority and underprivileged people everywhere.
-To that end Mr. Fuller is a Board member of the Hitachi Foundation whose stated purpose is finding solutions to poverty.
-Mr. Fuller also donates and fundraises for historically black colleges, black churches, civic organizations, and other institutions that focus on empowering historically impoverished populations.
+Although building IPC into a major brand, Mr. Fuller’s passion remains in improving lives of minority and underprivileged people.
+To that end, Mr. Fuller is a Board member of the Hitachi Foundation whose stated purpose is finding solutions to poverty.
+Mr. Fuller also donates and fundraises for Historically Black Colleges and Universities (“HBCUs”), black churches, civic organizations, and other institutions that focus on empowering historically impoverished populations.
 Mr. Fuller is an accomplished public speaker and donates his time to discuss community outreach ideas to audiences both small and large.
 Via Mr. Fuller’s mandate, IPC was a large donor to assist evacuees associated with Hurricane Katrina.

 Mr. Fuller is the proud father of three boys, one of whom is following in his father’s footsteps and is a graduate FAMU.